 The Primary Cup final is typically a high scoring affair with the last six finals producing no fewer than 26 goals.
 Haven Bridge United sealed victory in 2011-12 with a 2-1 victory over West Winch Reserves ensuring the Cup returned to the east coast for the second year running, after Hopton won it in 2010-11 with a 3-2 victory against Great Massingham.

-Last season saw Scarning United became the first Central & South Norfolk League team since 2006-07 to lift the trophy with a 3-1 victory against Riverside.
-In 2013-14 One Love United emerged victorious via a penalty shootout with Springwood following a 2-2 draw to become the first Norwich & District Saturday League side to lift the trophy since the early 90's, whilst the current holders are Tavern Old Boys as they beat The Woottons 2-1 to claim the cup and then successfully defended the trophy by beating Marham Wanderers 5-0 in 2015-16.
+2012-13 saw Scarning United become the first Central & South Norfolk League team since 2006-07 to lift the trophy with a 3-1 victory against Riverside.
+In 2013-14 One Love United emerged victorious via a penalty shootout with Springwood following a 2-2 draw to become the first Norwich & District Saturday League side to lift the trophy since the early 90's.
+The following season Tavern Old Boys beat The Woottons 2-1 to claim the cup and then successfully defended the trophy by beating Marham Wanderers 5-0 in 2015-16.